zhaohuaxishi/ctrlp-header/README.md

 Use ctrlp.vim to include C/CPP standard header

-This is my first vim plugin, and i Shamelessly copy same code from [ctrlp-funky][funky]
+This is my first vim plugin, and i shamelessly copy same code from [ctrlp-funky][funky]

 [funky]: https://github.com/tacahiroy/ctrlp-funky